 The Path to Self-Realisation

-Even though Self-realisation is an instant event, there are several stages leading up to it that can be used to gauge our progress and guide us onto the next stage of our journey:
+There are several stages leading up to Self-realisation, which can help to gauge our progress and guide us on to the next stage of our journey:

 - Stage 1 involves consciously noticing our thoughts, emotions and body sensations.

-- Stage 2 involves realising that these thoughts, emotions and sensations are not us.
+- Stage 2 involves realising that these thoughts, emotions and body sensations are not us.

 - Stage 3 involves realising that we are the awareness that is noticing these things.